panzi/qjoypad/README.md

 - Make a button "Sticky" if you don't feel like holding it down all the time
 - Turn on Rapid Fire so you don't wear out your gamepad!
+- If libudev is availabe the joypad list will automatically udpated.

 ### Getting Started